Bramble–Hilbert lemma: A constructive form

+and it may be repeated as needed.

 For more details and a tutorial treatment, see the monograph by Brenner and Scott.
 The result can be extended to the case when the domain $\textstyle \Omega$ is the union of a finite number of star-shaped domains, which is slightly more general than the strong cone property, and other polynomial spaces than the space of all polynomials up to a given degree.

 Bound on linear functionals

 This result follows immediately from the above lemma, and it is also called sometimes the Bramble–Hilbert lemma, for example by Ciarlet.
 It is essentially Theorem 2 from.